 He performed at the Irkutsk Music festival in Russia for two years in a row in 2017 and 2018, singing the role of Belcore and holding a master class in vocal technique and interpretation.

-This year, in addition to singing the lead role in Mozart's “Don Giovanni" Vladimir held a series of concerts and a masterclass at the New England Conservatory in Boston, USA, and he sang at the concert in the United Nations Headquarters ECOSOC Hall in New York
+In 2019, in addition to singing the lead role in Mozart's “Don Giovanni" Vladimir held a series of concerts and a masterclass at the New England Conservatory in Boston, USA, and he sang at the concert in the United Nations Headquarters ECOSOC Hall in New York.

 When he crossed the genre borders, the critics and the audience praised highly his performance of the role of Inspector Javert in the musical “Les Miserables” in Opera & Theater Madlenianum, comparing him to a serious drama actor.